 Picnics - Picnic tables and grills are available along Beck Brook in the South Peak area for use by the general public.
 Mount Sunapee encourages a "carry-in, carry-out" approach for personal trash.

-Restrooms - The restrooms in the Adventure Center building are open seven days a week from Memorial Day weekend through Columbus Day weekend.
+Restrooms - The restrooms in the Adventure Center building are open during summer operational hours.

 The Sunapee Lodge facilities may not be open to the general public depending upon operating schedules and private event schedules.